tinganho/slim-specification/README.md

 ```

 ## Routines
 In Javascript we don't have a first-class citizen for dealing with multiple threads.
 We are introducing the `dispatch` keyword to deal with this.
 The `dispatch`keyword must precede a block and you can pass in variables in the block if you want to.
 We are introducing a new declaration type `channel` for communication between threads.
-We are also intorducing the `await` keyword to block execution until a message is recieved to prevent race conditions.
+We are also introducing the `await` keyword to block execution until a message is recieved to prevent race conditions.
 ```
 channel ounce: Int